fioprotocol/fio-bundles/README.md

 This is a standard go project, and can be built with `go build` or `go install`.
 The `Dockerfile` is provided for convenience and is a minimal container with the binary.
 It must be enhanced to capture the appropriate command-line or env variables.
 The resource file, api_list.txt, will be built into the binary at build time.
 Copy or edit the api_list.txt file, including the nodeos API URLs that should be used for API interatction.
 See the resource directly for the current list of testnet and mainnet API URLs.

 To build, perform the following steps from the project root;
+* Create the file, api_list.txt, in the project root directory, and populate it with the list of Fio nodeos API URLs.
+  * Refer to the file 'testnet_apis.txt', located in the resources directory, for a list of TestNet API URLs
-* Verify the api_list.txt file contains the correct Fio nodeos API URLs
+  * Refer to the file 'mainnet_apis.txt', located in the resources directory, for a list of MainNet API URLs
 * Execute the command `go build -trimpath -o bundles cmd/bundles/main.go`

 ### Usage